 The Airmen's Stories - P/O E B Mortimer-Rose

-Edward Brian Mortimer-Rose was born at Littleport, Cambridgeshire in the last quarter of 1920 and educated at Haileybury.
+Edward Brian Mortimer-Rose was born at Littleport, Cambridgeshire in the last quarter of 1920, the son of Edward and Eelinn Mortimer-Rose (nee Wilkinson) of Troon, Ayrshire.

 On 8th August 1940 Mortimer-Rose shared in the probable destruction of a Ju88, on the 15th he destroyed a Me110, on the 18th he destroyed a Me109 and probably another, on the 26th destroyed another Me109, on 9th October shared a probable Ju88, on the 26th probably destroyed a Ju88.